Best Places to Live in Georgia (2026 Home Guide)

 Median Household Income | $45,201 |

-Why Live Here: Deep affordability, small-town friendliness, and steady revitalization make Albany ideal for first-time buyers.
+Why Live Here: Deep affordability, small-town friendliness, and steady revitalization make Albany features below-average median home prices and long-term yield stability.

 Macon, GA